-Even the best bookkeeping software is only as good as the data that is entered.
-If you’re not a trained bookkeeper or accountant you may make mistakes that can skew the reports that are produced and potentially land you in tax trouble.
+Even the best bookkeeping software is only as good as the data entered.
+If you’re not a trained bookkeeper or accountant, you may make mistakes that can skew the reports produced and potentially land you in tax trouble.

-Handing your in-house accounting functions to a professional, external, accounting service provider, enhances the security of your financial records.
-A professional accountant has safeguards in place to limit access control, maintain confidentiality, and prevent redundant data backup.
+Handing your in-house accounting functions to a professional, external accounting service provider enhances the security of your financial records.
+A professional accountant has safeguards to limit access control, maintain confidentiality, and prevent redundant data backup.

 Professional Guidance that is Knowledgable and Experienced

-There are times that you’ll need business advice on things that you don’t have knowledge or experience in.
+Sometimes, you’ll need business advice on things you don’t have knowledge or experience in.
 That’s when it will come in handy to have a team of professionals on call that you can draw on.
 Working with an external bookkeeping company gives you access to such experts.
 They will give you small business tips and help you run your business more efficiently and effectively.

 Hands-on or Hands-off?
 Which Accounting and Bookkeeping Solution Is Best for You?

-If the best accounting software for a small business will meet your needs, the hands-on approach might be just right for you.
+If the best accounting software for a small business meets your needs, the hands-on approach might be right for you.